ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 Add the above code below the `GetReady` function.
 This will update the `GET_READY` text to let players know they can start running.
 The variable `timerStarted` gets set to `true` so that the body of the `Tick` function can start updating the race timer for the player.
-After 1 second, we clear out the text so it doesn't stay on the screen for the player while they are racing.
+After 1 second, you can clear out the text so it doesn't stay on the screen for the player while they are racing.

 #### Add Stop Race Function